evolvingstuff/vdw2/content/posts/dengue-fever-decimated-by-vitamin-d-many-studies.md

 <code class="language-text">
 Markdown:
 --------
+ **What am I missing?
+Dengue is increasing
- **What am I missing?Dengue is increasingVitamin D fights Dengue and many other viruses.  &amp;nbsp; &amp;nbsp; Is Vitamin D ignored because it is not a vaccine?**
+Vitamin D fights Dengue and many other viruses.
+ &amp;nbsp; &amp;nbsp; Is Vitamin D ignored because it is not a vaccine?**

 {{&lt; toc &gt;}}